Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Duplicating productive effort is only one form of waste.
 Duplicating unproductive effort is another.
 When a team discovers that a particular approach is unworkable, announcing that it has just wasted significant resources is not necessarily in its interest, politically speaking.
 Uncovering this kind of information can be difficult in any case, but when many projects are active, duplication of wasted effort is both more likely to have occurred, and less likely to be exposed.

 Running many projects simultaneously might seem sensible, but I hope I've raised some questions about its wisdom.
 If you aren't in a position to reduce the number of active projects in your organization, maybe you know someone who is.
-First in this series Go to top Top Next issue: The Passion-Professionalism Paradox Next Issue
+The Risks of Too Many Projects: I First issue in this series Go to top Top Next issue: The Passion-Professionalism Paradox Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!